ClassyCircuit/Blog/README.md

 - [ ] Change article visibility.
 Mark as draft or published
 - [ ] navbar sticky at top
 - [ ] Authentication
+- [ ] Code styling is missing for articles

 ## Backlog
 - [ ] Reading indicator line (scroll and update how much article is left to read)